anon-blue/anon.blue/README.txt

 a shaved head, and has some facial hair.
 He wears glasses off and on and is a he avy methamphetamine user.
 Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky) ALERT!Tre Wayne Gage Jose Pi erce.
-Wanted by the Michigan State Police Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward for h is capture!
+Wanted by the Michigan State Police Post for theft & childdsadadadadadasda sds possibly armed and is a heavy drug user so use caution. $10,000 reward for h is capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
 His soci al Media with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has